Kometa-Team/Kometa/docs/defaults/chart/trakt.md

 # Trakt Chart Default Metadata File

-The `- pmm: chart/trakt` Metadata File is used to dynamically create collections based on Trakt Charts.
+The `- pmm: chart/trakt` Metadata File is used to create collections based on Trakt Charts.

 Example Collections Created: